-5.2.5 Cumulative Impacts
+5.3.5 Cumulative Impacts

 Project-related GHG emissions are not confined to a particular air basin, but are dispersed worldwide.
-Therefore, impacts under Impact 5.2-1 are not project-specific impacts to global warming, but the proposed project's contribution to this cumulative impact.
-As discussed under Impact 5.2-1, implementation of the proposed project would result in annual emissions that would not exceed SCAQMD's bright-line threshold.
-Therefore, project-related GHG emissions and their contribution to global climate change are not cumulatively considerable, and GHG emissions impacts would be less than significant.
+As stated under Impact 5.3-1, no single project is large enough to result in a measurable increase in global concentrations of GHG emissions.
+Therefore, impacts identified under Impact 5.3-1 are not project-specific impacts to global warming, but the proposed project's contribution to this cumulative impact.
+As discussed above, since the proposed project would not exceed SCAQMD's proposed bright-line GHG threshold, the proposed project's GHG emissions and contribution to global climate change impacts are not considered cumulatively considerable.